SAP-samples/teched2025-DT265/exercises/ex2/README.md

 ## Exercise 2.2 - Develop a Fiori UI to Manage the Customer Entity

-After completing these steps you will have created a Fiori Elements app for managing caterer for the poetry slam events.
+After completing these steps you have created a Fiori Elements app to manage caterer for the poetry slam events.

 > Note: The SAP BTP Cloud Foundry runtime environment is required in the subaccount of your customer, as the web application will be deployed to manage caterer information.
 In this demo, it is already enabled.
 For more details beyond this excercise, refer to the [Partner Reference Application Tutorial - Enable SAP BTP Cloud Foundry Runtime](https://github.com/SAP-samples/partner-reference-application/blob/main/Tutorials/22-Multi-Tenancy-Prepare-Deployment.md#enable-sap-btp-cloud-foundry-runtime).